KarlHarnois/MyTheme/README.md

 # MyTheme
 My personal Xcode theme

-Put the file into the FontAndColorThemes directory at path:
+Put the file in the FontAndColorThemes directory at path:
 ```
 ~/Library/Developer/Xcode/UserData/FontAndColorThemes/
 ```